christinahedges/ames-hack.club/docs/index.md

 # Hello World

 Ames Hack Club is a group of scientists who meet several times a year to hack on science problems at NASA Ames.
-You can learn more about AHC at our [FAQ Page](faq.md)
+You can learn more about AHC at our [FAQ Page](faq.md).
+Our next hack day is coming on [{{ page.date }}](#Upcoming-Hack-Day).

 ## What is a hack day?